AdobeDocs/audience-manager.pt-BR/help/using/features/audience-lab/audience-lab-advanced.md

    ![](assets/test-segment-holdout-selected.png)

-1. Go through the rest of the steps in the **[!UICONTROL Create Test Group]** workflow and select **[!UICONTROL Finalize Group]** when you&#39;re satisfied with your selection.
+1. Go through the rest of the steps in the **[!UICONTROL Create Test Group]** workflow and select **[!UICONTROL Finalize Group]** when you're satisfied with your selection.
 Agora, você tem um grupo de teste com parte do público-alvo negado ao teste.